Rak256/Neural-Network-/README.md

 # Prerequisites
 - Linear Algebra 1
 - Calculus 2
+- Neural Networks - Forward propagation (you can look through the code I write to understand this)

 # Calculations that were too long to be code comments.
 ### (Sources: